ynotstartups/notes/notes/ideas.md

 ## Random Ideas

+- VIM: Use vim-fugitive and build habits of add and commit in vim
+  - useful for pushing changes in vim, especially for notes and dotfiles
 - LIFE: Enrich my own README page similar to https://eugeneyan.com/readme/
   - `./readme.md` - use `gf` to edit
 - LIFE: Keep a brag document for work similar to Create my own README page similar to https://jvns.ca/blog/brag-documents/